seungjun45/refer/README.md

-## This is Python 3 Modification !!
+## This is Python 3 Modification of origianl refer !!
 windows support.
 Python 3.x support. </br>
 --just use it-- </br>
 Leave any question if you have : seungjun45@kaist.ac.kr